cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

 - What properties does it have that make it useful?

 - Does it fit into some sort of informal taxonomy of materials and properties?

 - Today we take bread for granted as a food, but how might its uses in the workshop re-orient that understanding?

-#### Activity: wax casting
+### Activity: Wax Casting

 The activity sheet asks students to put together an experimental protocol for the wax casting from the entries in Ms. Fr.
 640. We